 Therefore, we get

 with the change of variable $y=|x|/\varphi^{-1}(u)$.
-The first integral is equal to the integral of $\varphi$ on $[0,\infty)$, that is $1/2$.
+The first integral is equal to the integral of $\varphi$ on $[0,\infty )$, that is, $1/2$.
 For the second integral, introduce an appropriate constant $C_1$ and get

-The right hand side is a bound to the expected number of vertices in $E_k$ linked to $(0,1)$, and thus it is also a bound to the probability that there is any vertex in $E_k$ linked to $(0,1)$.
+The right-hand side is a bound to the expected number of vertices in $E_k$ linked to $(0,1)$, and thus it is also a bound to the probability that there is any vertex in $E_k$ linked to $(0,1)$.